Beginner making emergency finance mistakes while expert reviews financial plan

 Can emergency borrowing hurt my credit score?

 Yes, in several ways.
 Hard credit inquiries from loan applications lower your score temporarily.
 Maxing out a credit card spikes utilization.
-And a missed repayment triggers a derogatory mark that stays on your report for seven years under the Fair Credit Reporting Act.
+A missed repayment triggers a derogatory mark that stays on your report for seven years under the Fair Credit Reporting Act.
 Plan repayment before you borrow.

 What are the safest same-day cash options besides payday loans?